stephencookdev/moonfleetguesthouse/src/pages/room-rates.md

       Payment for the first night will be taken 7 days prior to your stay.

+      Any remaining balance will be taken on arrival in cash or by card.
     title: Payment & Cancellation Policy
 ---